dlinssen/sunbather/wiki/glossary.md

 <br>

 - #### The _src/config.ini_ file
 This file specifies two important paths that have to be known to _sunbather_, which must be set by the user as part of the _sunbather_ installation.
-The first is the full path to the root of the _Cloudy v17.02_ installation, for example _/Users/dion/Programs/c17.02/_.
+The first is the full path to the root of the _Cloudy_ installation, for example _/Users/dion/Programs/c17.02/_ or _/Users/dion/Programs/c23.01/_.
 The second is the _projectpath_ - see "The _projectpath_ directory" below in this glossary. **Do not use string quotations (" or ') around your paths.**

 <br>